Buyer Fit Snapshot

 Prioritize the First Three Decisions

 Decision one: purpose.
 Is tissue mainly for presentation, light scuff protection, or both?
 Decision two: print complexity.
-One color and smart pattern beats over-detailed art for most brands under 50,000 monthly orders.
+One color and a smart pattern beat over-detailed art for most brands under 50,000 monthly orders.
 Decision three: fold standard.
 Pick one method and train it, then audit consistency weekly for the first month.

 Build a One-Page Spec Sheet Immediately